SiddharthD55/cryptonite_taskphase_2_Siddharth/Web Exp: JaWT Scratchpad.md

    ```

 2. **Payload**
    The payload contains the claims, which include user information and other data.
-For this challenge, the payload showed that I was logged in as "akshay".
+For this challenge, the payload showed that I was logged in as "John".
 Decoding it revealed:
    ```
    {"user":"John"}
    ```